icemiliang/vot/README.md

 # Vot

-This repo is outdated.
+**This repo is outdated.
 Please refer to our Python repo [https://github.com/icemiliang/pyvot](https://github.com/icemiliang/pyvot) for the latest development.
-We will refactor this repo later this year.
+We will refactor this C++ version later this year.**

 ## A C++ library for computing variational optimal transportation